grandrea/QProMS-dev/Readme.md

 Users can select the type of correlation analysis by clicking on the parameters tab to set Pearson (default), Spearmann or Kendall correlation.

+In order to focus on individual or few scatter plots, the user may filter by selecting a name or group of names appearing in the X and Y axis labels inside the "Trelliscope" filter view.

 ### Rank